Fort Myer: Fort Myer

 On February 4, 1881, the Army post containing Fort Whipple was renamed Fort Myer as an honor to Brigadier General Albert J. Myer, who had commanded the newly established Signal School of Instruction for Army and Navy Officers from 1869 until he died in August 1880.
 Since then, the post has been a Signal Corps post, a showcase for the US Army's cavalry, and, since the 1940s, home to the Army's elite ceremonial units—The United States Army Band ("Pershing's Own") and the 3rd U.S. Infantry Regiment ("The Old Guard").

 The National Weather Service was originated there by General Albert J. Myer in 1870.

 Fort Myer was the site of the first flight of an aircraft at a military installation.
 Several exhibition flights by Orville Wright took place there in 1908.
-On 17 September 1908 it became the location of the first aviation fatality, as Lt.
+On 17 September 1908 it became the location of the first airplane fatality, as Lt.
 Thomas Selfridge was killed when on a demonstration flight with Orville, at an altitude of about 100 ft, a propeller split, sending the aircraft out of control.
 Selfridge suffered a concussion in the crash and later died, the first person to die in powered fixed-wing aircraft.
 Orville was badly injured, suffering broken ribs and a leg.

 Quarters One on Fort Myer, which was originally built as the garrison commander's quarters, has been the home of the Chief of Staff of the United States Army since 1908 when Major General J. Franklin Bell took up residence.
 It has been the home of every succeeding Chief of Staff, except for General John J. Pershing.